ItsLachy/Triangle/README.md

 ## Reporting bugs & vulnerabilities

 Most issues can be reported by either [opening an issue](https://github.com/triangle-project/triangle/issues/new) or in the [`#support` channel on Discord](https://discord.gg/ZfsRkQZ6PV).
-However, if you find a vulnerability that be exploited in any way/shape/form, please reach out to me on Discord (`Eton#4446`).
+However, if you find a vulnerability that is exploitable in any way/shape/form, please reach out to me directly on Discord (`Eton#4446`).

 ## Selfhosting

 Triangle is designed to be easily scalable, as such it is designed to be run inside of a [Docker](https://docker.com) container.
 It can be run without docker but we strongly recommend against it.
 Additionally, this means you **will not be able to host Triangle on services such as Glitch or Heroku.**

-With that out of the way, we can now get into the steps of actually selfhosting Triangle for yourself.
+With that out of the way, we can now get into the steps of actually self-hosting Triangle for yourself.
 This guide will not go over how to setup a server or docker and presumes that these things are setup already.

 If you run into any issues, don't hesitate to open an [issue](https://github.com/triangle-project/triangle/issues/new).